Health & Wellness Center Staff

 Counseling Intern

-Jody earned a master’s degree in family life education from Andrews University in 2010, and has a longstanding interest in facilitating spaces for individual and collective healing.
+Bio: Jody earned a master’s degree in family life education from Andrews University in 2010, and has a longstanding interest in facilitating spaces for individual and collective healing.
 She works here at WWU as a professor of sociology, and is also working toward a Masters of Social Work degree.
 Jody has a passion for walking alongside people as they navigate the push and pull of becoming more and more themselves and cultivating their sense of belonging and connection.
 Her current research looks at what insights from trauma studies and attachment theory can aid in healing from spiritual harm and/or abuse.
-In her work with clients, she takes a whole-person wellbeing approach, connecting people with resources and tools for healing and also working with clients to draw upon their strengths and values as they move toward their treatment goals.
+In her work with clients, she takes a whole-person well-being approach, connecting people with resources and tools for healing and also working with clients to draw upon their strengths and values as they move toward their treatment goals.